sindresorhus/image-dimensions/readme.md

 # image-dimensions

-> Get the dimensions of a PNG or JPEG image
+> Get the dimensions of an image

 *Works in any modern JavaScript environment (browsers, Node.js, Bun, Deno, etc).*

 Supporting all kinds of image formats is a non-goal.
-However, pull requests for adding JXL, AVIF, WebP, and GIF formats are welcome.
+However, pull requests for adding JXL, AVIF, and WebP formats are welcome.

 ## Install